stephencweiss/stephencharlesweiss.com/content/blog/2020-07-13/monotonic-stacks-iterating-lists-changing-values.md

 }
 ```

-There's another bug here though.
-What if the stack _never_ decreases?
-Current will always be larger than our `stackPeekVal` and we'll just return 0 with a lot of unprocessed values in our stack!
+Note that we don't _want_ any remaining values in our stack.
+In fact, while we got away with it in the above example, it could lead to wrong answers.
+For example, what if the stack _never_ decreases?
+The current position will always be larger than our `stackPeekHeight` and we'll just return 0 with a lot of unprocessed values in our stack!

 One way to fix that is to do a check at the end to ensure that our stack is empty before returning, and if it's not, process it on the way down.
 For example: